 We take in some of the best scenery around the area; down quite narrow lanes, through small hamlets and villages that are full of local character.

 We take a break at the historical Welsh border town of Monmouth, known as the birth place of Henry V which also includes a medieval 13th century bridge, which we’ll ride across for our well-deserved coffee stop and cake!

 The 2nd half of our ride delivers a long climb to Staunton which stretches over 5 kilometres and an average of 5%, providing stunning views as we leave Monmouth behind us.
 We reach Berry Hill and take a turn towards the famous Symonds Yat Rock.
 This descent is tricky towards the end, total 5 kilometres descent down to the river Wye.
 We have an option here to make a stop at Symonds Yat riverside to sample a local ale before a short ride back to the hotel.

-Monday Ride: Gospel Pass and the Brecons
+Ride 2: Gospel Pass and the Black Mountains

-Hay On Wye, Gospel Pass, Brecon Beacons national park
+Hay On Wye, Gospel Pass, Brecon Beacons National Park

 After our breakfast we take a short transfer to the pretty town of Hay On Wye, known as the “town of books” as it hosts two dozen book shops.
 This is an epic ride and will test your climbing legs as we start our first climb.
 The Gospel Pass has an average of 5.4% but with some steep sections in excess of 15% gradient which in total is 8.4 kilometres long.

 The views from the top are very rewarding, equally is the thrilling descent back down through the Brecon Beacons national park, which features green pastures, forestry and remote reservoirs.
 After a lunch stop at Talybont On Usk, we head towards the town of Brecon and finally arrive back at Hay On Wye.